-Harvey Weinstein Wife Georgina Chapman: 5 Fast Facts You Need to Know
+Georgina Chapman & Harvey Weinstein: 5 Fast Facts You Need to Know

 Hollywood producer Harvey Weinstein is married to Georgina Chapman, a fashion designer and former model.

-Weinstein is the subject of a New York Times expose that accuses him of decades of sexual harassment.
+Weinstein has been accused of decades of sexual harassment, according to The New York Times.

-“An investigation by The New York Times found previously undisclosed allegations against Mr. Weinstein stretching over nearly three decades,” tthe Times reported on Wednesday.
+“An investigation by The New York Times found previously undisclosed allegations against Mr. Weinstein stretching over nearly three decades.”

 Back in 2015, Chapman said she supported her husband when he was accused of groping an Italian model, according to the New York Post.